thisistheplace/openwindenergy/INSTALL.md

 This will instruct the build process to skip attempting an install of openmaptiles fonts and will use a CDN (pre-built) version of fonts instead.

-After attempting to install openmaptiles fonts, ensure you are in the main Open Wind Energy directory:
+After attempting to install openmaptiles fonts, ensure you are in the main `openwindenergy/` directory:

 ```
 cd ..